liuffy/Sleep-Defender/docs/dev-README.md

 **Day 3: Finetune moving of enemy objects, missiles**
-- [ ] Enemy objects should move towards the player based on the quadrant that the player is located in
+- [ ] When close enough to the player, enemy objects should move towards the player based on the quadrant that the player is located in
 - [X] Create missiles that fire and hit enemies.